Sunday, October 07, 2018

 Leaving Sharpsburg we followed the pike leading through Keatysville [Keedysville] and directly over the battle ground.
 On the right hand side of the pike is a stone fence about four feet high and over a mile in length.
 Behind this fence, and in a large cornfield, on the left hand side of the pike, the rebels were posted in great numbers, and it was certainly one of their strongest positions.
 Our forces were compelled to advance upon them over open level fields, thus exposing themselves while the rebels were entirely sheltered.

-about the Dunker Church, seen here in a cropped enlargement
+the Dunker Church, seen here in a cropped

 A lieutenant of an Indiana regiment told us that he was in the column which advanced upon that wall.
 As soon as the column came within musket range the rebels opened a murderous fire upon it, cutting down men by scores.
 The order was then given to "charge bayonets - double quick," whereupon the men sprang forward with a yell and the wall was soon gained.
 Having reserved their fire until this time, they now poured a terrific volley into the rebels, almost covering the road with dead and wounded.
 In the meantime our artillery had been shelling the cornfield before spoken of, and the rebels were in full retreat therefrom.